Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Quantization methods

-The idea of 1-bit quantization is also used in \cite{scalableDisDNN}.
-Different from 1-bit SGD, Strom et al. \cite{scalableDisDNN} chose a fixed threshold, and then encoded the gradient elements higher than $T$ with the value $1$, those less than $–T$ with value 0.
-The absolute value of a gradient element less than $T$ will not be sent, which is similar to the sparsification methods that will be discussed in the next section.
+To achieve a higher compression ratio, Sei et al.~\citep{1bit} proposed 1-bit SGD to reduce the transmitted data volumes, and successfully trained the deep model on traditional speech applications with a 10$\times$ speedup.
+They reduced each gradient element to one bit and quantified a gradient $G_{i,t}(\mathbf{x}_t)$ while keeping the quantization error $\delta_{i,t}(\mathbf{x}_t)$ not large at the same time.
+The key idea of 1-bit quantization is also used in~\citep{scalableDisDNN}.
+Different from 1-bit SGD, Strom et al.~\citep{scalableDisDNN} chose a fixed threshold, and then encoded the gradient elements higher than $T$ with the value $1$, those less than $–T$ with value 0.
+The absolute value of a gradient element less than $T$ would not be sent, which is similar to the sparsification methods that will be discussed in \S\ref{sec:sparsification}.

-Some researchers further proposed adaptive quantization methods \cite{7544448}\cite{7526802} with inexact proximal gradients, but these works lack the experiments of deep learning models.

-Considering to simultaneously attain the communication efficiency and the good convergence of optimization, Alistarh et al. \cite{QSGD} presented a family of algorithms using quantization rather than just one quantization method.
-This family of quantization algorithms, named Quantized SGD (QSGD), can trade off the number of bits communicated with the variance of the compressed gradient.
-Alistarh et al. examined QSGD’s performance by training DNNs on ImageNet \cite{Imagenet} and CIFAR-10 datasets, and got as high accuracy as the original SGD.
+Some researchers further proposed adaptive quantization methods ~\citep{7544448,7526802} that incorporate inexact proximal gradients.
+However, these methods lack empirical validation with respect to deep learning models.
+To achieve both communication efficiency and good optimization convergence, Alistarh et al.~\citep{QSGD} presented a family of algorithms using quantization rather than just one quantization method.
+This family of quantization algorithms, named Quantized SGD (QSGD), allows for the trade-off between the number of communicated bits and the variance of the compressed gradient.
+They evaluated the performance of QSGD by training DNNs on ImageNet~\citep{Imagenet} and CIFAR-10 datasets, achieving accuracy rates comparable to those of original SGD.
+Specifically, QSGD exploits a probabilistic approach to quantify a vector.
+Given any vector $\mathbf{v} \in \mathbb{R}^N$, every $j$-th element $Quant_s({v}_j)$ of quantization gradient $Quant_s(\mathbf{v})$ is quantized by $Quant_s(\cdot)$, corresponding to the element ${v}_j$ of the original gradient $\mathbf{v}$.
+The stochastic quantization function is defined as